dlemstra/Magick.NET/Readme.txt

 Magick.NET 6.8.6.701:
   - Renamed Attribute method of MagickImage to GetAttribute and SetAttribute.
+  - Renamed Copy method of MagickImage to Clone.

 Magick.NET 6.8.6.301:
   - Removed Debug property of MagickImage (use MagickNET.SetLogEvents).